Let’s talk about the best air bike (AirBike or Assault Bike) for 2022. We’ve got details on all the popular models.

-The most popular customizations or upgrades are an upgraded saddle (aka the bike seat).
+The most popular upgrade is an upgraded saddle (aka bike seat).
 Given there is a wide range in individual preferences for the seat this is understandable.

-Clipless pedals are also popular.
-These are pedals that include a small catch to receive the cleat on a cycling shoe.
+These are available – but are highly optional.
+Clipless pedals have a small catch to receive the cleat on a cycling shoe.
 This helps you stay firmly connected to the pedals.
-For most trainees the stock pedals are probably fine.
+For most trainees the stock pedals are fine.

-Other accessories include wind guards that prevent the breeze from the fan from hitting the rider (although that refreshing breeze is often an upside!)
+A wind guards or wind diverters will prevent the breeze from hitting the rider (although that refreshing breeze is often an upside!)

-Now that we know what features to look for in a good air bike, let’s review some popular models.
+Now that we know what features to look for in the best air bike, let’s review some popular models.